kellytnduong/Sumo-Bot/README.md

 The requirements/criteria of this project:
 - Must stay within the black "battleground" surrounded by a white border
+- Robots are either placed side-by-side (to the right of each other) or back-to-back
 - 20cm x 20cm x 20cm (before the round starts)
 - under 2kg
 - at least 1 ultrasonic sensor (to detect distance of opposing bots)
 - at least 1 phototransistor (to detect battle white ring border)
+  - when bright light is detected, the bot is at the edge of the ring (AKA DANGER!)
 - 5 sec delay before any movement

 Extra features: